 REQ-PRO_NSI-FUN-9 The network slice management service provider shall have the capability allowing its authorized consumer to request the capacity planning of a network slice instance.

+REQ-PRO_NSI-FUN-x The network slice management service provider shall have the capability allowing its authorized consumer to modify the network slice related requirements.